 The Court Process

-Click on the link below to download a PDF of a flow chart that represents the process of a criminal court case with descriptions thereafter.
+Below is a PDF document representing the process of a criminal court case with descriptions:

 Please be aware that if the accused is not found guilty through the criminal justice system, it is not that the court does not believe what happened to you; there may not have been enough evidence to make a conviction.